HOW DO I KEEP FOXES OUT OF MY GARDEN AND SECURE MY PETS?

 Short Answer: Short of turning your garden into a militarized zone,

-it is almost impossible to stop foxes from gaining entry.
-Successful
+it is almost impossible to stop a determined fox from gaining entry.
+Moreover,

-physical exclusion (i.e. fencing) of foxes will usually exclude other
+physical exclusion (i.e. fencing) of foxes will often also exclude

-repellents (chemical, physical and audible), which have been used with
+repellents (chemical, physical and audible) available that have been used with

-varying degrees of success, but none are guaranteed to work in every
+varying degrees of success; none are guaranteed to work in every

-situation; some individual foxes are more sensitive or persistent than
+situation and some individual foxes simply are more sensitive or persistent than

 others.
 Ultimately, the best course of action is to find out what